agrestio/agrest/UPGRADE-NOTES.md

 _This document contains upgrade notes for Agrest 5.x and newer.
 Older versions are documented in [UPGRADE-NOTES-1-4](./UPGRADE-NOTES-1-to-4.md)._

+## Upgrading to 5.0.M16

+### Got rid of custom date/time formatters [#621](https://github.com/agrestio/agrest/issues/621)

+To fix older dates formatting issues, date/time parsing and encoding code was refactored.
+Instead of a set of custom DateTimeFormatters, we are using standard ISO versions.
+This may introduce slight behavior changes (most are actually more correct than the previous version) :

+* No more arbitrary truncation of time precision.
+E.g. a time with 1ns would render as `00:00:00.000000001`, where it would previously render as `00:00:00`
+* If a property is modeled as the old `java.sql.Time`, we will no longer allow to parse times starting with "T".
+So `T00:00:00` will no longer work, while `00:00:00` will.
+This does not affect parsing of `java.time.LocalTime`, as it already diallowed the leading "T".

 ## Upgrading to 5.0.M15

 ### To include UriInfo in OpenAPI, an explicit annotation is required [#619](https://github.com/agrestio/agrest/issues/619)